KIT-CMS/Excalibur/README.md

 - Plotting/python/, which contains the derived classes
 - scripts/, which contains an ini script and the 'merlin' plotting executable
 - Plotting/plot-configs/, which contains json and python plot config files

+Please also have a look at the [HarryPlotter documentation](https://github.com/artus-analysis/Artus/blob/master/HarryPlotter/README.md "HarryPlotter Readme").

 Source the ini file.
 Since HarryPlotter is designed for SCRAM, you need to execute the shell function  `standalone_merlin` if you're using merlin outside a SCRAM